This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 Designing the Egg Halves Inside

 - If everything is well dried, you can turn to the inside.
 Paint the inside with dark acrylic paint.
 I chose black for my egg.

 - Your regular Hot Glue Gun is your main tool for the step.
 Take a small piece of Iridescent Cellophane and crumple it like the tissue paper on the outside.
 Now use it to cover the bottom of your two egg halves by applying a few dots of hot glue to the inside.
 That doesn’t have to be perfect at all – the more wrinkles and creases your piece of iridescent cellophane has, the better and more natural it looks.

-- During this step you’re going to want to keep testing your egg by closing it together making sure your placing your crystals in spots that will not prevent your egg from closing.
+- During this step, you’re going to want to keep testing your egg by closing it together making sure you’re placing your crystals in spots that will not prevent your egg from closing.